12 Strings, factors, and dates

 12.7 lubridate: dates for humans

-lubridate’s parsing functions are named after the order of components.
-The function name tells you the format:
+Those %Y/%m/%d format codes? lubridate lets you forget them.
+Its parsing functions are named after the order of components, so the function name is the format:

 ymd("2026-03-07")